 Avulux® is a company that has created an approved Class I Medical Device in Canada and the European Union.
 According to their website:

-Avulux® lenses are registered as a Class I Medical Device in Canada and the EU (MDEL #7612).
+Avulux® lenses are registered as a Class I Medical Device in Canada and the EU.
 In the U.S., they’re marketed as a general wellness product designed to help manage light sensitivity associated with migraine, but they’re not FDA-approved to treat or prevent migraine.

 Avulux®, Health Canada – Medical Device Establishment License MDEL #7612. [https://avulux.com]

-The company also boasts a full 60-day money-back guarantee if the glasses “don’t bring you the relief you expect.”
-In my opinion, that makes the glasses worth it.
+They also offer a 60-day return policy on non-prescription and non-custom glasses.
+So if you try them and they’re not working for you, you can send them back.
+That peace of mind matteres, especially at this price point.
 Let’s face it, most of us with chronic migraine are desperate for relief.
 I am.
 No if’s or and’s about it.
 I’ll try almost anything, especially if it might be something that will also benefit my kiddo’s migraine attacks.
 But how much money have we wasted in that search?
 Hopefully my experience will help!

 Avulux® and Photophobia